Validation in Blazor DataGrid

 Custom validator component

-Apart from using default validation and custom validation, there are cases where you might want to use your validator component to validate the grid edit form.
-Such cases can be achieved using the Validator property of the GridEditSettings component which accepts a validation component and inject it inside the EditForm of the grid.
-Inside the Validator, you can access the data using the implicit named parameter context which is of type ValidatorTemplateContext.
+In addition to using the default and custom validation options, there may be scenarios where you want to implement your own validator component to validate the Grid edit form.
+This can be accomplished by using the Validator property of the GridEditSettings component, which accepts a validation component and injects it inside the EditForm of the Grid.
+Within the Validator, you can access the data using the implicit parameter context, which is of type ValidatorTemplateContext.

-For creating a form validator component you can refer here.
+For guidance on creating a form validator component, refer to the official documentation.

-component inside the Validator property. - This validator component will check whether Freight value is in between 0 to 100.
+• This validator component checks whether the Freight value is between 0 and 100.

-- Displayed the validation error messages using ValidationMessage component.
+• Validation error messages are displayed using the ValidationMessage component.

 [MyCustomValidator.cs]